Provider Setup Guide

 Add under Facebook Login → Settings → Valid OAuth Redirect URIs.
 Uses GET.

-Add as a Return URL in your Services ID configuration.
+Add as a Return URL (plus the domain) in your Services ID configuration.
 Apple uses POST (form_post response mode).

 No configuration needed.
 Steam OpenID uses the openid.return_to parameter dynamically.